Mark Pizey: Second World War

 In June 1939, Pizey was promoted to captain.
 From 1939 to 1940, he commanded the armed merchant cruiser HMS Ausonia as part of the Atlantic convoys.
 From 1940 to 1942, he commanded the destroyer HMS Campbell in the Channel and North Sea, seeing action against the German battleships Gneisenau and Scharnhorst as well as the heavy cruiser Prinz Eugen, for which he was appointed a Companion of the Bath on 27 March 1942 and was also awarded a Distinguished Service Order (DSO) and was mentioned in despatches.

 In July 1942, he was given the command of a destroyer depot ship, HMS Tyne, and served as a chief staff officer to a Rear Admiral in charge of protecting Soviet convoys in the North Sea.
-For this service, he was awarded a Bar to his DSO on 27 November 1942.
+For this service, he was awarded a bar to his DSO (i.e. awarded the DSA for a second time) on 27 November 1942.

 In December 1943, Pizey was appointed Director of Operations Division (Home) for the Admiralty, commanding HMS President.
 He served in this capacity until the end of the war.

 Postwar career

-In 1946, Pizey was appointed a commodore and appointed as Chief of Staff to the Commander-in-Chief, Home Fleet, serving aboard HMS Nelson.
+In 1946, Pizey was appointed a commodore and appointed Chief of Staff to the Commander-in-Chief, Home Fleet, serving aboard HMS Nelson.
 He was promoted to rear admiral in 1948 and served as Senior Naval Liaison Officer and Chief of UK Services Liaison Staff, Australia, aboard HMS Terror (RN base, Singapore).
 From 1950 to 1951, he served as Flag Officer Commanding, First Cruiser Squadron, aboard HMS Liverpool.
 On 30 November 1951, he was promoted to vice admiral.

 In October 1951, Pizey replaced Vice Admiral Edward Parry as the last Commander-in-Chief of the Indian Navy.
-He was knighted with the KBE in the Coronation Honours List of 1953, and was promoted admiral on 31 December 1954 (seniority from 16 December.
+He was knighted with the KBE in the Coronation Honours List of 1953, and was promoted to admiral on 31 December 1954 (seniority from 16 December).
 In April 1955, Pizey became the first Chief of Naval Staff of the Indian Navy, which had replaced the former designation of Commander-in-Chief, Indian Navy.
 He was honoured with the Order of the People's Army upon the state visit of Josip Broz Tito to India.

 Pizey was succeeded in his post by Vice Admiral Stephen Hope Carlill in July 1955.
 From later that year he served as Commander-in-Chief, Plymouth.
 He was promoted to a Knight Grand Cross of the Order of the British Empire in the 1957 New Year Honours, and retired in 1958.
 In 1962, he was appointed a Deputy Lieutenant of the County of Somerset.